Choosing an 18650 Battery

 We avoid using any pulse ratings as there are far too many factors to consider when pulsing a battery such as pulse length, time at rest between pulses and battery temperature to accurately compare two batteries.
 For these reasons, we use the CDR rating which is the current rating at which the battery can be continuously discharged at safely without overheating or damaging the cell.

-When someone refers to a battery “hitting harder”, what they are referring to is the voltage at which a battery can sustain midway through its cycle or even longer, commonly referred to as voltage sag.
-Some batteries can remain around 3.7V midway through the cycle while other batteries are operating at 3.2V.
+When someone refers to a battery “hitting harder”, what they are referring to is the voltage at which a battery can sustain midway through its cycle, commonly referred to as voltage sag.
+Some batteries can remain around 3.7V midway through the cycle while other batteries will drop to 3.2V or lower when drawing power causing a sag in power.

 Operating Temperature – If your battery is consistently reaching a high temperature and getting hot, this is a warning sign that the battery is being pushed too hard.
 A battery that is consistently rising above 45C will certainly age faster than a cool running battery.
 They can also be dangerous as the potential for venting and/or bursting is increased greatly with a high temperature lithium ion battery.
 You should consider choosing a battery with a higher CDR rating.